What is EU Regulation 261/2004?

 EU Reg 261 requires airlines to compensate passengers when flight delays or cancellations result in passengers reaching their final destination more than three hours later than originally scheduled.

-Passengers are only entitled to claim compensation if the delay or cancellation was within the airline’s control.
-To avoid paying compensation, the airline must prove that the delay was caused by an ‘extraordinary circumstance’ and it took all reasonable steps to prevent the delay.
+To avoid paying compensation for delays, the airline must prove that the delay or cancellation was caused by an ‘extraordinary circumstance’ and that it took all reasonable steps to prevent it.

-UK passengers enjoy the same rights as before.
-Except now, depending on where they are flying, they are protected by either the UK law or the existing EU version.
+UK passengers enjoy the exact same rights as before.
+Except now, depending on where they are flying, they are protected by the UK law or the existing EU version.
+Additionally, compensation is now paid in UK Pounds rather than Euros.

-Anybody (regardless of age or nationality) may be able to claim compensation under EU Regulation 261 in the following circumstances.
+You will be able to claim flight delay compensation under EU Regulation 261 in the following circumstances.

-You will be able to make a claim under the UK version of the law if your flight:
+Under UK law, you will be able to make a claim for EU261 compensation if your flight:

 Departing From | Arriving To | Can I Claim? |